-9.1 Acronis System Report
+Acronis System Report

-When you contact the product's support team, they usually need information about your system in order to resolve your problem.
-Sometimes getting the information is an inconvenient process and may take a long time.
-The Generate system report tool simplifies the procedure.
-It generates a system report containing all the necessary technical information and allows you to save the information to file.
-When it's necessary, you can attach the created file to your problem description and send it to the product's support team.
+The Generate system report tool creates a system report that contains all the necessary technical information and allows you to save the information to a file.
+When it's necessary, you can attach the created file to your problem description and send it to the Support team.
 This will simplify and speed up the search for a solution.

-To generate a system report, perform one of the following:
+To generate a system report, perform one of the following